Introduction

 At Greenfield Elementary, a third-grade teacher seen a student showing signs of withdrawal and deteriorating academic performance.
 Rather than waiting for failure, she directed the child for early assessment.

-Within weeks, the student began working with a counselor, given small-group reading support, and took part in a peer mentorship program.
+Within weeks, the student began working with a counsellor, given small-group reading support, and took part in a peer mentorship program.

 Six months later, the student’s grades improved, anxiety calmed, and classroom involvement increased significantly—an inspiring example of how timely action changes outcomes.